KGBeast: DC Rebirth

-In DC Rebirth KGBeast is now simply The Beast.
+In DC Rebirth, KGBeast is now simply The Beast.
 He is described as one of the world's best contract killers, who formerly worked for the U.S. government and typically is exclusive to Washington D.C.
 His logo is a 666 symbol.
-He has his own private island constructed for the purposes of taking his captured enemies there and engaging them in a hunt to the death, free from any national jurisdictions.
-He is hired by the Penguin, Black Mask, and Great White to kill Batman and Two-Face after the latter threatens to release his collection of blackmail data to the world.
+He has his own private island constructed to take his captured enemies there and hunt them to the death, free from national jurisdiction.
+He is hired by the Penguin, Black Mask, and Great White Shark to kill Batman and Two-Face after the latter threatens to release his collection of blackmail data to the world.
 Anatoli is last seen when, to stop him killing a group of rioting civilians, Batman lunges into him and over a cliff.
-Only Batman is saved by Duke Thomas, leaving Beast's fate uncertain.
+Batman is saved by Duke Thomas, leaving Beast's fate uncertain.

-He is hired by Bane to break Batman by assassinating his protege Nightwing.
-He is cornered by Batman after he murdered his father at the cabin.
-He's been hit in the neck, and Batman decides to walk away, leaving his fate unknown once again.
-It is later revealed that KGBeast was saved by government agents who had been watching their fight from a distance.
+Bane later hires KGBeast to break Batman by assassinating his protege Nightwing.
+Nightwing survives, but the head trauma combined with manipulation from the Court of Owls causes him to become amnesiac and take on the identity of Ric Grayson.
+KGBeast is tracked by Batman for one last encounter that leaves KGBeast in the snow with a broken neck, but it is later reported that KGBeast is saved from death by other agents.

 Other versions

-Flashpoint

-In the alternate timeline of the Flashpoint event, KGBeast is imprisoned in military Doom prison.
-During the prison break, KGBeast is shot with a blast by corrections officer Amazo.
+An alternate universe variant of KGBeast appears in Flashpoint as an inmate of the military Doom prison.